Streeam/Purchase_Request/README.md

                   If the user exists and is not ROLE_MANAGER nor ROLE_EMPLOYEE sends an invite notification and an email to the user.
                   If the user doesn't exists sends a notification to the current user(manager or admin).
-                  When the users registers automatically activate the account and send an invite notification If the user was invited by multiple companies send an invite notification for each company.
+                  When the users registers automatically activate the account and send an invite notification TODO An employee who has rejected an invitation cannot be invited again in less then three day from the last rejection
+                  If the user was invited by multiple companies send an invite notification for each company.
                   TODO FRONTEND
          6. api/employees/{employeeId}/approve-request/{companyId}